During Your Stay

 Our dietitians specially plan all meals served in Changi General Hospital.
 All Muslim meals are halal.
 Special diets are also available to patients who need specific diet control.
 Feel free to approach your ward nurses, if you need to arrange for a consultation with one of our dietitians.

 A bath towel is provided for you in the ward.
-Patients in A1 and B1 wards will also receive a toiletry pack containing a face towel, toothbrush, toothpaste, shower cap, comb and pen.
+Patients in A 1-bed and B1 4-bed wards will also receive a toiletry pack containing a face towel, toothbrush, toothpaste, shower cap, comb and pen.
 Shampoo and shower gel are available in the shower rooms in all wards.
 If there is anything else you need to make your stay more comfortable, such as slippers, ear plugs or eye shields, please approach your ward nurse.

 General ward – Please switch your handphone to silent mode and moderate your tone of voice when speaking so as not to disturb fellow patients.

 ICU – Please do not use a handphone within 2 metres of any medical equipment in the ICU.